Illinois Craft Grower License

 Illinois cannabis defines a “Craft grower” as a facility operated by a cannabis industry organization or business that is licensed by the Department of Agriculture to cultivate, dry, cure, and package cannabis and perform other necessary activities to make cannabis available for sale at a dispensing organization or use at a processing organization.

 A craft grower may contain up to 5,000 square feet of canopy space on its premises for plants in the flowering state.
-The Department of Agriculture may authorize an increase or decrease of flowering stage cultivation space in increments of 3,000 square feet by rule based on market need, craft grower capacity, and the licensee’s history of compliance or noncompliance, with a maximum space of 14,000 square feet for cultivating plants in the flowering stage.
+The Department of Agriculture may authorize an increase or decrease of flowering stage cultivation space by rule.
+These increments must be a minimum of 3,000 square feet and a maximum of 14,000 square feet.
+This authorization is based on market need, craft grower capacity, and the licensee’s history of compliance or noncompliance.

 Illinois Craft Grower Licenses Application Information

-Applicants were encouraged to submit written questions to the Department regarding the licensing process.
-The Department will post its responses on two dates as set forth below.
+Applicants were encouraged to submit written questions to the Department regarding the licensing process and the emergency rules, and any exhibits on the application, like the diversity plan.
+The Department reviewed all the questions and posted its responses on two dates as set forth below.

 The Department may summarize related questions and will not publish responses to repetitive questions, questions unrelated to the application process, or fact-specific hypothetical questions.